 Door from the Musée Tiskiwin, Collection of Bert Flint, photo: Maud Houssais.

-Departing from Paul Klee’s drawing Teppich (Carpet) from 1927 the exhibition chapter Learning From addresses the study and appropriation of cultural production from outside the modernist mainstream, principally from non-Western sources, but also European folk traditions, the work of outsider artists, and children.
-Engagement with premodern artifacts and practices was a constant feature of the work of teachers and students at the Bauhaus and continued to inform their approach after the school’s closure in 1933.
+Departing from Paul Klee’s drawing, Teppich (Carpet) of 1927, the exhibition chapter Learning From addresses the study and appropriation of cultural production from outside the modernist mainstream by focusing on non-Western sources, but also European folk traditions, the work of outsider artists and children.
+An engagement with premodern artefacts and practices was a constant feature of the work of teachers and students at the Bauhaus.
+This abiding interest continued to inform the approach of many “Bauhaus-people” following the school’s closure in 1933.

-In the United States in the middle of the twentieth century, the exploration of local craft practices and pre-Columbian cultures in North, Central, and South America helped to develop the formal language of abstraction as well as new procedures in weaving and the fiber arts based on precolonial forms and techniques.
-In questioning the division between the high and low arts, the Bauhaus had contested the classicism of the European art academies.
-However, the study of non-Western art and cultural practice, often used to deconstruct this binary, failed to take into account the colonial, sometimes violent and illegitimate appropriation of cultural goods, as well as the social, economic, and political disruption which European colonialism had left in its wake in North and South America, Africa, and Asia.
+In the United States of the mid-twentieth century, exploring the local craft practices and pre-Columbian cultures of North, Central and South America helped to develop both the formal language of abstraction and new styles of weaving and fiber art based on precolonial forms and techniques.
+By questioning the division between the high and low arts, the Bauhaus paved the way for a broader contestation of the classical orientation of European art academies.
+However, while often used to deconstruct this binary, the study of non-Western art and cultural practice failed to take into account the sometimes violent and frequently illegitimate appropriation of cultural goods during and after the colonial period, as well as the social, economic and political disruption European colonialism left in its wake throughout the Americas, Africa and Asia.

 from: Shuttle-Craft Bulletin, March 1941.

 from: Black Mountain College Bulletin, No. 5, 1938.